 Pacific is a somewhat small city located in the state of Missouri.
-With a population of 7,161 people and three constituent neighborhoods, Pacific is the 107th largest community in Missouri.
+With a population of 7,354 people and two constituent neighborhoods, Pacific is the 105th largest community in Missouri.

-The rate of college-level education in Pacific is quite a bit lower than the national average among all cities of 21.84%: just 10.98% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Pacific who are college-educated is close to the national average for all communities of 21.84%: 19.62% of the adults in Pacific have a bachelor's degree or advanced degree.

 The most common language spoken in Pacific is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Polish and Italian.